Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Introduction

 The second approach is \emph{importance sampling} (IS), which averages the data weighted by the density ratio of the evaluation and behavior policies.
-Given estimates $\hat{\nu}_t$ of $\nu_t$ (or, $\hat{\nu}_t=\nu_t$ if the behavior policy is known), the IS estimate is simply A common variant is the self-normalized IS (SNIS) where we divide the $t^\text{th}$ summand by ${\P_{N} \bracks{\gamma^{t} \hat{\nu}_t}}$.
+Given estimates $\hat{\nu}_t$ of $\nu_t$ (or, $\hat{\nu}_t=\nu_t$ if the behavior policy and initial distribution of the offline data $p^{(0)}_{\pi^e}(s_0)$ are known), the IS estimate is simply A common variant is the self-normalized IS (SNIS) where we divide the $t^\text{th}$ summand by ${\P_{N} \bracks{\gamma^{t} \hat{\nu}_t}}$.
 Recall that $T$ here denotes the \emph{finite} length of the $N$ trajectories in our data.
 In finite-horizon problems (\ie, when the estimand is $\rho^{\epol}_{T}$), when the behavior policy is known, IS is unbiased and consistent but its variance tends to be large and it is inefficient \citep{hirano03}.
 In infinite-horizon problems, we need $T$ to grow for consistent estimation.
 But even if $T=\infty$ (\ie, our data consists of \emph{full} trajectories), IS can have \emph{infinite} variance because of diminishing overlap, known as the curse of horizon \citep{Liu2018}.
 Our results (\cref{tab:my_label}) in $\cm_1,\,\cm_2$ characterize more precisely when this curse applies or not.

-The third approach is the \emph{doubly robust} (DR) method, which combines DM and IS and is given by adding the estimated $q$-function as a control variate \citep{scharfstein99,DudikMiroslav2014DRPE,jiang}.
-Under $\cm_1$, the DR estimate has the form In finite-horizon problems, DR is known to be efficient under $\cm_1$ \citep{NathanUehara2019}.
+The third approach is the \emph{doubly robust} (DR) method, which combines DM and IS and is given by adding the estimated $q$-function as a control variate \citep{scharfstein99,DudikMiroslav2014DRPE,zhang2013robust,jiang}.
+Under $\cm_1$, the DR estimate has the form {

+} In finite-horizon problems, DR is known to be efficient under $\cm_1$ \citep{NathanUehara2019}.
 In infinite horizons, we derive the additional conditions needed for efficiency in $\cm_1$ in \cref{sec:m1and2}.

 Many variations of DR have been proposed. \citet{thomas2016} propose both a self-normalized variant of DR and a variant blending DR with DM when density ratios are extreme. \citet{Chow2018} propose to optimize the choice of $\hat q(s,a)$ to minimize variance rather than use a plug-in. \citet{Kallus2019IntrinsicallyES} propose a variant that is similarly locally efficient but further ensures asymptotic MSE no worse than DR, IS, and SNIS under misspecification and stability properties similar to self-normalized IS.